Julia Alexander: Walters Art Museum

 Alexander served as executive director of the Walters Art Museum from 2013 to 2024.

 In 2013, Alexander succeeded Gary Vikan as executive director of the Walters Art Museum in Baltimore, Maryland.
 She was the museum's fifth director and the first woman in the position.
 The museum is known for its collection of medieval art; Alexander, who had a scholarly background in British art, was also the museum's first non-medievalist director since 1965.

 Under Alexander's tenure, in 2015, the museum completed a $30 million endowment campaign started just before the Lehman Brothers went bankrupt in 2008.
 She later oversaw the restoration and "rethink" of the museum's Hackerman House, which holds its collection of Asian art.

 Throughout 2021 and 2022, as a majority of museum staff signed union cards and signaled intention to form an all-inclusive trade union, Alexander refused to recognize the union or meet with the organizing employees.
 In October 2021, the Baltimore City Council and comptroller of Baltimore issued formal requests to allow for a neutral third-party election, inclusive of all staff.
 Under advisory from Shawe Rosenthal LLP, Alexander refused to acknowledge the union or meet with her employees.
 In 2022, mayor of Baltimore Brandon Scott sent Alexander a letter requesting that she allow the employees to hold an independent union election.

-Alexander left her position at the museum in the fall of 2024 to join the Samuel H. Kress Foundation in New York.
+Alexander left her position at the museum in the fall of 2024 to lead the Samuel H. Kress Foundation in New York.